purpletortue/ansible/README.md

 Expects fqdn's for inventory host names
 Requires fqdn variable for influxdb_server in vars/main.yml
 Requires completion of acme role
+Requires FreeNAS variables for API access
+For FreeNAS hosts requires telegraf binary to be downloaded and path set in variables file
+Requires 'telegraf' user to pre-exist on FreeNAS/TrueNAS hosts
-- Adds official Influxdata repo
+- Adds official Influxdata repo (except on Free/TrueNAS)
+- Creates & copies files to /opt/telegraf on Free/TrueNAS
 - Installs/updates telegraf
 - Configures telegraf
 - Configures telegraf to send data to 'influxdb_server'